Keyyva/Prey/README.md

 **Read Prey-GDD.pdf for more info on the game.**

-Programming by Neriah Benoit [Keyyva]
+Programmer by Neriah Benoit [Keyyva]
-Game Design by Neriah Benoit [Keyyva]
+Artist by Headless Hen (https://twitter.com/ashtrayandcirce)